FHA cash-out refinance guide

 FHA cash-out vs. FHA streamline refinance

-If you don’t need to borrow more money with a cash-out, an FHA streamline refinance can be an easier route to try to save money on your monthly payments.
+If you don’t need the additional cash, an FHA streamline refinance can be an easier route to try to save money on your monthly payments.
 As the name implies, the process is streamlined — less paperwork and less underwriting work needed.
 There are non-credit qualifying options, too, meaning you could get approved without any research on your credit score.
 However, FHA streamline refinances are only available to existing FHA borrowers.

 ---|---|---|